 However, the good news is, you may be able to book travel to these locations, taking off from April 2022.

 Capacity on international flights will depend on government decisions and any hotel quarantine requirements for vaccinated travellers.

-Qantas only recently extended its "Fly Flexible" policy, which offers customers who book international flights before 28 February 2022 unlimited "fee free" date changes when travelling before 31 December 2022.
+Qantas recently extended its "Fly Flexible" policy, which offers customers who book international flights before 30 April 2022 unlimited "fee-free" date changes when travelling before 31 December 2022.
 You may have to pay the fare difference.

 Note: This article was originally published on 26 August 2021 when Qantas first announced it was planning to resume international flights.
-We've updated the article to reflect that Qantas has now announced dates for when certain routes will resume.
+We've updated the article to reflect that Qantas has brought forward dates for a number of routes and provided details where available.